astropy/package-template/README.rst

   cookiecutter gh:astropy/package-template

 Which will ask you a series of questions to configure your package.
-For more information you can see the `package template documentation <>`__.
+For more information you can see the `package template documentation <http://docs.astropy.org/en/latest/development/affiliated-packages.html>`__.

 Improving the package template
 ------------------------------

-If you want to modify this package to add or fix things, the actual folder that the user ends up with is the ``{{ cookiecutter.package_name }}`` folder in this repository.
+If you want to modify this package template to add or fix things, the folder that the user ends up with is ``{{ cookiecutter.package_name }}`` in this repository.
 Everything in the repository that is not in this folder is not part of the template that the user will have rendered.

-For further information on writing templates for cookiecutter see `the docs <https://cookiecutter.readthedocs.io/en/latest/first_steps.html>`__
+For further information on writing templates for cookiecutter see `the cookiecutter docs <https://cookiecutter.readthedocs.io/en/latest/first_steps.html>`__.